 RELS 1113 section 002 (CRN 40720)

 Spring 2022, University of Oklahoma, College of Arts and Sciences

 Tuesdays and Thursdays, 3:00-4:15 in Adams 101

 vishanoff at ou dot edu

-This course counts toward General Education requirement IV-WC (Humanities, Western Civilization and Culture).
-It is a traditional in-person class (not blended), but this semester we will resort to online discussions in Canvas in cases of illness, isolation orders, or campus closure.
+This course counts toward General Education requirement IV-WC (Humanities, Western Culture).
+It is a fully in-person class.

 - Huston Smith, The World’s Religions.
 HarperOne, 2009, ISBN 978-0061660184

-- You will need this book for the second week of class, so I suggest ordering it in advance.
+- You will need this book for the second week of class, so I suggest ordering it before the start of classes.

 - Elaine Pagels, The Gnostic Gospels.
 Vintage, 1989, ISBN 978-0679724537

 - Peter Berger, The Sacred Canopy: Elements of a Sociological Theory of Religion.
 Anchor Books, 1990, ISBN 9780385073059

 - David Haberman, Journey Through the Twelve Forests: An Encounter with Krishna.
 Oxford, 1994, ISBN 978-0195084795